 The child of Polish immigrants, Grynszpan was born in March of 1921 in Hanover, Germany.
 As a teen, he studied at at Yeshiva in Frankfurt before returning to Hanover, where he applied to move to Palestine.
-However, his young age and small size were against him, and his request was denied.
+However his young age and small size worked against him, and his request was denied.

 In 1938, approximately 12,000 Polish Jews were rounded up and forced onto boxcar trains destined to Poland – which had no desire to admit them, and they were left stranded at the border.
 Among these Jews were Grynszpan's family: his mother, father, and siblings.
-From the border town they were staying at, one of them managed to send Herschel a postcard detailing their mistreatment by the Germans.
+One of his family members managed to send Herschel a postcard from the border town they were staying at detailing their mistreatment at the hands of the Germans.

 But the case was not as clear-cut as the Nazis had hoped.

-As time went on, it became clear that neither the defense nor the persecution – led by a German lawyer sent by Goebbles to find evidence of a Jewish conspiracy – were in any hurry to proceed with the trial.
-The proceedings were further complicated by the outbreak of the war, so Grynszpan spent the next two years languishing in French prisons.
-Once Germany invaded France, he was sent from prison to prison, until German agents found him in Toulouse.
+As time went on, it became clear that neither the defense nor the persecution – led by a German lawyer sent by Goebbles tasked with finding evidence of a Jewish conspiracy – were in any hurry to proceed with the trial.
+The proceedings were further complicated by the outbreak of the war, and Grynszpan subsequently spent the next two years languishing in French prisons.
+Once Germany invaded France, he was bounced from prison to prison, until German agents found him in Toulouse.
 He was taken into German custody in 1940 – Goebbles and the Nazis hoped to use him for a show trial to prove the complicity of “international Jewry” in the assassination.
 Because the Nazis needed to keep Grynszpan in good shape for the political theater he would be forced to take part in, he was sent to Sachsenhausen, where he was housed in a “bunker” reserved for “special prisoners”, including the last chancellor of Austria.

 Some claim that he must have been executed by the Germans at one point or another; others claim he made it out of prison and lived out the rest of his life in Paris under an assumed name.
 The West German government declared him legally dead in 1960.
-His parents managed to survive the war – they fled to the Soviet Union after their deportation to Poland in 1939, and eventually immigrated to Israel.
+His parents managed to survive the war – fleeing to the Soviet Union after their deportation to Poland in 1939, and then eventually immigrating to Israel.